merichan918/sparkpoint-whitepaper/WHITEPAPER.md

 For participating merchants, they would be able to provide loyalty program to their customer without picking out big amount of investment from their pocket.

-### SPARKROOM
+### SparkLearn
 #### CONTRIBUTION PROGRAM

 ![](images/srcp.png)

-The SparkRoom aims to increase the financial literacy of the people around the world and this will be done by the help of other user-members also.
+The SparkLearn aims to increase the financial literacy of the people around the world and this will be done by the help of other user-members also.
 Anyone who uses the SparkPoint Ecosystem is allowed to contribute an article or videos about a specific topic in connection with financial literacy like credit management, personal and commercial financial management, insurance and other related topics.
 Furthermore, informational articles or feature articles about Blockchain technology like history, use and importance that promotes mass adaptation and awareness are accepted.

-Anyone whose article will be chosen and posted to the SparkRoom will be compensated in accordance with the implemented criteria and will be based on the quality of the output of each contributors.
+Anyone whose article will be chosen and posted to the SparkLearn will be compensated in accordance with the implemented criteria and will be based on the quality of the output of each contributors.
 Outputs can be in form of written articles, audio-visual presentation and using other media as long as it is in line and will help achieve the objectives of the SparkPoint Ecosystem.

 ### SPARKPLAY